50 Cent: Personal life

-50 Cent has said his life philosophy, following his shooting, is "When your time comes, you go.
+50 Cent has said his life philosophy since his shooting has been "When your time comes, you go.
 I think that comes from God."
-Despite having numerous songs that reference drug and alcohol usage and his ownership of Branson Cognac, Jackson remains a teetotaler, citing a bad experience with alcohol as his main reason.
+Despite numerous songs that reference drug and alcohol use and his ownership of Branson Cognac, Jackson remains a teetotaler, citing a bad experience with alcohol as his main reason.

 Forbes noted Jackson's wealth in 2007, ranking him second behind Jay-Z in the rap industry.
-He lived in a Farmington, Connecticut, mansion formerly owned by ex-boxer Mike Tyson.
-Jackson listed the mansion for sale in 2007 at $18.5 million to move closer to his son (who lived on Long Island at the time).
-In 2019, the mansion was sold for $2.9 million, with $1 million being donated to tax-deducted charities.
+In 2003 he purchased, for $4.1 million, a Farmington, Connecticut mansion formerly owned by ex-boxer Mike Tyson.
+Jackson listed the mansion for sale in 2007 at $18.5 million to move closer to his son, who lived on Long Island at the time.
+In 2019, the mansion sold for $2.9 million, with $1 million donated to tax-deducted charities.

-The mayor of Bridgeport, Connecticut, declared October 12, 2007 "50 Cent Curtis Jackson Day", honoring the rapper with a proclamation and a key to the city.
+The mayor of Bridgeport, Connecticut, declared October 12, 2007 "50 Cent Curtis Jackson Day", honoring him with a proclamation and a key to the city.
 One of Jackson's New York homes, purchased in January 2007 for $2.4 million and the center of a lawsuit between Jackson and Shaniqua Tompkins, caught fire on May 31, 2008, while he was filming in Louisiana.